 Progress Made Under Reservation In India & Its Criticism

-In the previous article we have discussed the Reservation System in India, how it started and chronology of reservation till date.
+In the previous article, we have discussed the Reservation System in India, how it started and chronology of reservation to date.
 We have also discussed the role played by Indian Judiciary and Legislature in shaping the reservation system that we see today and various amendment acts that altered the original provisions of Reservation.
 In this article we would be discussing the Progress made under the Reservation system in India, why it is criticized by people belonging from the upper caste, how it is affecting the current educational system, recent agitations in India related to Reservation demanded by various communities and our views.

 Whatever reason is provided by the groups that oppose reservation but it remains a fact that reservation has helped to increase the representation of the reserved category.
 In many government institutes, there has been an increase in the proportion of scheduled caste, scheduled tribe, and other backward classes.
 The data can be categorized as follows:

-- Most of the Government Jobs in India are divided into 4 categories: Group A, Group B, Group C and Group D. Class A employees take up 2.2% of the public sector workforce, Class B employees take up 3.3%, Class C employees take up 66.8% and Class D employees take up 27.2% of the public sector workforce.
+- Most of the Government Jobs in India are divided into 4 categories: Group A, Group B, Group C, and Group D. Class A employees take up 2.2% of the public sector workforce, Class B employees take up 3.3%, Class C employees take up 66.8% and Class D employees take up 27.2% of the public sector workforce.
 Over the years the representation of SC has increased significantly in all those four types of government jobs which is a promising sign.

-Criticism of Reservation in India: Reservation has been criticized by various groups and people (usually from General Category) from time to time.
+Reservation has been criticized by various groups and people (usually from General Category) from time to time.
 The main reason given by these groups is that reservation was intended for 10 years only and now it has been 70 years since the policy was implemented.
 Instead of scrapping the reservations the government is increasing it through various amendments.

 - Many people say that reservation is against the constitution of India which says “No discrimination on the basis of caste, religion or sex”, but in India reservation is provided on all of these bases.
 Second, reservation in India has now shifted from a policy of upliftment to a vote bank politics and no one wants to lose this opportunity.
-It is to be noted that in 1950’s a person of SC/ST community who benefited from the reservation, it would be their 5th generation taking the advantage of the same reservation system in 2015.
+It is to be noted that in the 1950’s a person of SC/ST community who benefited from the reservation, it would be their 5th generation taking the advantage of the same reservation system in 2015.

 - National Survey showed that “In India, only 0.7% of scholarships are provided on the basis of merit.
 Most of the scholarships or aid is available only for OBC, SC, ST, Women, Minorities & Muslims”.
 This hampers the growth of aspiring students from upward caste who are financially weaker.